 Penn St. 65, Nebraska 59

 LINCOLN, Neb.
-(AP) _ Rahsaan Carlton scored eight of Penn State’s final 10 points Tuesday night, rallying the Nittany Lions past Nebraska 65-59 in the second round of the NIT.
+(AP) _ Rahsaan Carlton scored eight of Penn State’s final 10 points as the Nittany Lions rallied to beat Nebraska 65-59 Tuesday night in the second round of the NIT.

-The first half ended 36-36 when Greg Bartrum of Penn State hit a buzzer-beating 3-pointer.
-The Nittany Lions were 8 of 16 from long range in the first half, but made only four 2-point baskets and four free throws.
+The Nittany Lions (19-10) were 8-of-16 from long range in the first half, but made only four 2-point baskets and four free throws.

-Penn State fought back with two 3-pointers from Earl and a basket by Amaechi, cutting Nebraska’s lead to 48-44 with 13:03 left.
+Penn State fought its way back into the game with two 3-pointers from Dan Earl and a basket by John Amaechi, cutting Nebraska’s lead to 48-44 with 13:03 left.